DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Updated the non-Wide Sym and ANSI CAWS to the latest versions.
 ISO and ANSI are the same now.
 The non-Wide variants swap brackets with minus/plus.
 	- Cz (Czech) ANSI variants.
 With no ISO key for Ůů, it was mapped to AltGr+Uu.
 There's optionally a map line to swap J and Z if desired, but it's non-standard.
 * EPKL v1.2.1: WIP
+	- Added a Reset button to Layouts/Settings.
+It deletes all UI-made lines for the current setting in the Override file, including commented-out UI lines.
+	- Separate BaseLayout for the Greek (Gr) and Kyrillic (Ru) scripts.
+This removes the need for full mappings in layout files.
+Bg keeps the necessary mappings.
+	- Fixed: Minor bug in which the Settings GUI wouldn't try to make a new Override file but just lead to a file read error instead.
 	- Added (Curl)AngleSym Colemak-eD variants.
 The non-Wide Sym variant now keeps Plus/Equal next to 0 and brackets above another as in the Wide variants.
 	- Added Nyfee's ColemaQ mod and NotGate's ISRT alias IndyRad layout, as ANSI Cmk-CA mods in the `_Test` folder.
 Nyfee's mod has his own Sym mod included.
 	- Added the Cmk-DpgH mod using SteveP's `D>P>G` loop which leaves the left hand bottom row alone.
-It's considered a secondary and somewhat inferior variant.
+It's considered a secondary, somewhat inferior variant.
 	- Added Michael Dickens' MTGAP layout as an eD base layout, and some ergo mods for it.
 There are many MTGAP variants; I used the "main 30 keys" one.

-	- Added a Reset button to Layouts/Settings.
-It deletes all UI-made lines for the current setting in the Override file, including commented-out UI lines.
+	- April's Foal!
+The Foalmak layout is an April Fool's joke layout by Semi at the Colemak Discord.
+It's still better than QWERTY, heh.
+And it's got nice images!
+	- Added some symbols to the RingAbov-Lig (ring symbols), Stroke-Bar (ballot boxes on s/f/x), Macron (trigrams on 0-7) and DotAbove (dice on 1-6) dead keys.
+	- Added Nyfee's new Colemak-QI mod as a Colemak variant, CAS & CAWS modded.
+Also the "extra mile" QI;x mod as `_Test` layouts like before.

 TODO: